 I still think about the last funeral I went to.

 I got there too early but no one saw me.
-I sat in the back, thinking – unwillingly – that this was horrible way to say goodbye.
+I sat in the back, thinking – unwillingly – that this was a horrible way to say goodbye.

 I remember asking God,